Factor 8x 2 10x 3

 Method 3: Trial and Error

 While less systematic, the trial-and-error method can be efficient for simpler quadratic expressions.
-This involves directly trying different binomial pairs until you find one that expands to the original expression.
+Now, this involves directly trying different binomial pairs until you find one that expands to the original expression.
 This method relies on understanding the factors of the leading coefficient (8) and the constant term (3).

 Checking Your Answer